dheeraj-thakur123/word_game/README.md

 clone the repo in local machine

 ### front-end###
-npm i to install dependencies. npm start to run the fron-end server.
+# runnpm i to install dependencies.
+# npm start to run the fron-end server.

 ## backend ##
-opern backend folder in terminal npm i to install dependencies. run node riddle.js to save riddle to database. npm i to run the backend server
+# opern backend folder in terminal
+# npm i to install dependencies.
+# run node riddle.js to save riddle to database.
+# npm i to run the backend server